ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Uncover ADIs with Greybox Fuzzing

 Inspired by our gradient-based ADI synthesis approach (\S~\ref{subsec:design-backdoor}), we extend the standard VFL systems by allowing participants to compute and share saliency scores to guide greybox fuzzing; the shared saliency score serves the feedback for fuzzing, which is comparable to how code coverage is used to guide software fuzzing~\cite{afl}.
 We assume that:

 Again, this stage allows VFL developers to launch \textbf{in-house vulnerability assessment by comprehensively uncovering ADIs}.
-The saliency score is derived from the the saliency map's $L^1$ norm, which has \textit{limited sensitivity}.
+The saliency score is derived from the the saliency map's $l_1$ norm, which has \textit{limited sensitivity}.
 Privacy leakage due to saliency score, though theoretically possible, is low in practice.
-Also, with more than 2 participants, several secure aggregation approaches can be used to shield each participant's saliency score and increase privacy~\cite{bonawitz2017practical,bell2020secure}.
+More importantly, with over two participants, secure aggregators may be used to shield each participant's saliency score and increase privacy~\cite{bonawitz2017practical,bell2020secure}.

 \A~\ref{alg:fuzzing} depicts the high-level procedure of our feedback-driven fuzzing.
-We clarify full implementation details of cooperating fuzzing with VFL in Appendix~\ref{sec:fuzzing-vfl}. \code{\textsc{Fuzzing}} is the entry point, where \code{\textsc{IsADI}} checks whether a given input $X_{\mathcal{A}}^*$ of \ma\ can dominate other participants \mb's contributions. \code{\textsc{IsADI}} allocates a set to collect all joint inference outputs (line 2).
+We clarify full implementation details of cooperating fuzzing with VFL in Appendix \ref{sec:fuzzing-vfl}. \code{\textsc{Fuzzing}} is the entry point, where \code{\textsc{IsADI}} checks whether a given input $X_{\mathcal{A}}^*$ of \ma\ can dominate other participants \mb's contributions. \code{\textsc{IsADI}} allocates a set to collect all joint inference outputs (line 2).
 It then iterates all inputs $X_{\mathcal{B}}^i \in \mdutchcal{S}$ used by \mb\ and records each joint inference output $o$ (lines 4--5). \textsc{Stable} checks whether outputs in $\mathcal{T}$ are identical to its target label $l_{target}$.